mr-ahabib/RAG_API/README.md

 #API key
 - Use the API key that I included in the submission. because github rejects the api key.
 So can not upload it here.
 - (optional)Make sure, you need to have a GROQ API key from https://console.groq.com/playground.
-Sign in to it and create a API key from 'API Keys' tab.
+Sign in to it and create a API <br> key from 'API Keys' tab.
 Copy the api key and replace the (GROQ API KEY HERE) with your key in chat/rag_utils.py
 #Run server
 --bash
 python manage.py runserver